brandongasser/Advent2023/README.md

 ## Project Structure

 The base directory contains a folder for utilities that can be used between days.
-The solutions for each day are in a folder named "dayx".
+The solutions for each day are in a folder named `dayx`.
-Each folder contains my puzzle input in a text file "input.txt", a main file for part 1 and part 2, and any additional files needed for that day.
+Each folder contains a main file for part 1 and part 2 and any additional files needed for that day.
+The input for each a day should be added in its folder in a file named `input.txt`.

 ## Running a Solution